 3. Mosques & Photography

 Visiting the numerous mosques is an incredible experience.
 The dress code goes one step further, and as a woman, you will be required to wear a ‘chador’ basically a bedsheet.
 Sometimes they are available to borrow at the front door, but on one occasion we had to buy our own.
 At the mere cost of £3, it’s so worth it for a beautiful mosque viewing experience.
-Some interiors are covered from wall to wall in sparkly glass which glitters like the universe.
+Some interiors are covered from wall to wall in sparkly glass which glitters like stars in the universe.
 You will also be required to take off your shoes, so if you are wearing sandals, consider bringing a pair of socks with you.
 Inside some Mosques are ‘shrines’ where women will touch the shrine and cry with a lot of emotional noises.
 It can be very contagious, and I felt my heart going out for their anguish.
 Taking pictures is generally not ok, and I was asked to put my camera away a couple times.
 The Shah Cheragh mosque in Shiraz is particularly strict and they wanted to ‘look after’ my camera while I visited.
 I didn’t hand my camera over, instead preferring to sneak in with it under my chador while nobody was looking!

 Discretion should be used when photographing everyday life.
 In Tehran, we came across the street equivalent of a trading floor where the exchange rate was being set.
 I was warned here not to take photos, but generally there wasn’t a problem.